The Risks of Lying on Your CV

 For instance, in the UK, lying on your CV to secure employment is considered a criminal offence under the Fraud Act of 2006.
 If convicted, you could be issued a fine and/or sentenced up to 10 years, if you exaggerated your qualifications with the intention of gaining employment.

-While lying on your CV is technically not illegal in Ireland, it’s still considered fraud and can lead to dismissal as seen in the case of Yahoo CEO, Scott Thompson, who was dismissed after only four months in the position after falsifying his computer science degree.
+While lying on your resume is technically not illegal in Ireland, it’s still considered fraud and can lead to dismissal as seen in the case of Yahoo CEO, Scott Thompson, who was dismissed after only four months in the position after falsifying his computer science degree.

 In New Zealand, there is no legislation against lying on personal documents; however, you can be convicted for forging your qualifications or failing to disclose a criminal record.